 In cases where those frames/elements are sent unicast, this is not necessarily a problem because (presumably) the transmitter is expected to indicate an Operating Class value that will be understood by the receiver.
 The basis on which the transmitter makes such determination is not necessarily clear, but in principle could be based on the list specifies in Supported Operating Classes element sent in (Re)Association Requests (by STA) or in Beacons / Probe Responses (by APs).
 It is possible some notes/guidance could be useful in this regard, but they are not proposed in this document.

 However, one other case where the duple is broadcast is in FILS Discovery frames sent in non-HT Dup format.
 Recent efforts in REVme have clarified the definition of these fields; it is explicitly stated that the channel spacing of the specified operating class must equal the BSS bandwidth.
 Therefore, in principle this could result in a similar interoperability issue as discussed for RNR, if the specified operating class is unknown by the receiving non-AP STA.
-However, the issue is mitigated by the fact that (unlike RNR), the channel starting frequency of the specified primary channel is always equal to the channel starting frequency of the channel on which the (FILS Discovery) frame is received.
-Since the receiving STA knows the channel number number on which it received the frame, it can readily determine the actual primary channel using the value in the Primary Channel subfield alone.
-Therefore, addition of a note as proposed below may be sufficient, assuming existing implementations in the field are able to interpret it as described above:
+Theoretically, this issue might be mitigated by the fact that (unlike RNR), the channel starting frequency of the specified primary channel is always equal to the channel starting frequency of the channel on which the (FILS Discovery) frame is received.
+Since the receiving STA knows the channel number number on which it received the frame, it could theoretically determine the actual primary channel using the value in the Primary Channel subfield alone.
+However, given there are existing implementations in the field that do not handle that case, similar changes as for RNR are proposed as follows:

 FILS Discovery frame format

 TGbe editor: Add the following text at the end of subclause 9.6.7.36 in 11be draft 4.0:

-Insert the following note as NOTE 5, immediately after NOTE 4:
+Modify paragraphs 29 and 30 as follows:

+The Operating Class and Primary Channel subfields are present if the FILS Discovery frame is transmitted in a non-HT duplicate PPDU.
+Otherwise, the subfields are not present.
+Selection of the operating class is defined in subclause 11.45.2.1 (FILS Discovery frame transmission).

+When present, the subfields indicate the following:

+If the operating class has a channel spacing other than 80 MHz

+A minimum possible value for the BSS bandwidth, i.e. the BSS bandwidth is greater than or equals to the channel spacing

+Center frequency of the primary XX MHz channel on which the BSS operates, where XX is the channel spacing

+Center frequency of the primary channel

-NOTE 5 -- If the Operating Class and Primary Channel subfields are present but the value of the Operating Class subfield is unknown to the receiving STA, the STA can determine the primary channel using the combination of the channel starting frequency of the channel on which the frame was received and the value in the Primary Channel subfield.
+NOTE XXX: If the channel spacing is equal to the BSS bandwidth, then the center frequency of the primary XX MHz channel is equal to the center frequency of the channel on which the BSS operates

+If the operating class has a channel spacing of 80 MHz

+A minimum possible value for the BSS bandwidth, i.e. the BSS bandwidth is greater than or equal to either 80 MHz, or equal to 80+80 MHz

+Center frequency of the primary 80 MHz channel, if BSS bandwidth is 80+80 MHz

+Center frequency of the primary channel

 ## End of change